stakater/mto-docs/content/usecases/namespace.md

 As a tenant owner, Anna is able to create namespaces.

+If you have enabled [Argocd Multitenancy](/content/argocd-multitenancy.md), our preferred solution is to create tenant namespaces by using [Tenant](/content/usecases/tenant.md) spec to avoid syncing issues in ArgoCD console during namespace creation.

 ## Add Existing Namespaces to Tenant via GitOps

 Using GitOps as your preferred development workflow, you can add existing namespaces for your tenants by including the tenant label.